Erastus Fairbanks: Career

-Family life
+Personal life

+Fairbanks was a Congregationalist.
+He married Lois Crossman (1792–1866) on May 30, 1815.
+The couple had nine children.

 With his brothers Thaddeus and Joseph P., he founded St. Johnsbury Academy.
 He was the father of Horace Fairbanks and Franklin Fairbanks.

 Death

-Fairbanks was a Congregationalist.
-He died in St. Johnsbury, Caledonia County, Vermont, on November 20, 1864 (age 72 years, 23 days).
+Fairbanks died in St. Johnsbury, Caledonia County, Vermont, on November 20, 1864 (age 72 years, 23 days).
 He is interred at Mt.
 Pleasant Cemetery, St. Johnsbury, Vermont.